 Seasonal affective disorder (SAD) is a mental health condition.
 In the Diagnostic and Statistical Manual of Mental Disorders, it’s formally labeled as a type of major depression.

-The official name for SAD is major depressive disorder with a seasonal pattern.
+The official name for SAD is a major depressive disorder with a seasonal pattern.
 However, most people just know it as SAD.

 If you think you may be experiencing this condition, take the seasonal affective disorder (SAD) quiz below.
 It will give you an idea of where you fall in regards to SAD symptoms.